robert-spurrier/robokit/README.md

 ### Installation

 Robokit requires a recent Java Runtime Environment (JRE) install on your machine.
 After this prerequisite is met, click the 'release' link near the top of this page and download the `robokit_executable` binary.
-Run the binary!
+You may need to edit the file extension to get the binary to run on your platform. `.bat` should get it running on Windows, `.sh` should do it on Unix.

+You can also build the binary yourself if you have the [lein] Clojure build tool installed.
+Clone the repository and run `lein bin` from the root directory.

 ### Todos
  - Expand data model to include velocity information